Software quality: Other meanings and controversies

 It does overlap with these areas (see also PMI definitions), but it is distinctive as it does not solely focus on testing but also on processes, management, improvements, assessments, etc.

+Software quality is difficult to measure in a way that can practically be applied to developers' decision-making.
+This difficulty arises in part because many quality attributes, such as complexity or maintainability, are multidimensional and cannot be fully captured by a single metric.

 Measurement

 Although the concepts presented in this section are applicable to both structural and functional software quality, measurement of the latter is essentially performed through software testing.
 Testing is not enough: According to one study, "individual programmers are less than 50% efficient at finding bugs in their own software.
 And most forms of testing are only 35% efficient.
 This makes it difficult to determine [software] quality."